 - providing personal support throughout the court process

 - following up through referral to other services

 All of these services are free and provided by the Victims Assistance Unit in the Department of Justice.
 The contact details for the Victims Assistance Unit are:

 Legal Aid can also assist.

-The Department of Health and Human Services runs the Family Violence Counselling and Support Service.
+The Department of Communities runs the Family Violence Counselling and Support Service.

 Services are free and confidential.
 Eligibility for the services is decided on the basis of whether you need support or information because a current or ex partner is or has been violent or abusive.
 People can refer themselves to the service simply by phoning one of the three offices between 9am and 5pm weekdays: